Extrinsic topology of Floquet anomalous boundary states in quantum walks: Illustrative example

-However, as we clarify below, there exists an essential difference between Floquet systems and quantum walks.
-To see the difference, we compare quantum walks with Floquet systems in more detail.
+In this section, we give an illustrative example to clarify an essential difference between Floquet systems and quantum walks.
+We first compare the definition of quantum walks and Floquet systems.
 In conventional Floquet systems, the time-evolution operator $U(\bm{k},t_1 \to t_2)$ in the momentum representation is given by a time-dependent microscopic Hamiltonian $H(\bm{k},t)$,

 where $\mathcal{T}$ is the time ordering operator.
 The one-cycle time-evolution operator $U_F(\bm{k}):=U(\bm{k},0\to T)$ is called the Floquet operator, where $T$ is the time period of the microscopic Hamiltonian $H(\bm{k},t+T)=H(\bm{k},t)$.
 In quantum walks, however, the one-cycle time evolution is given directly by a series of unitary operators $U_j (\bm{k})$,